ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Unfortunately, this last issue can be a challenge to solve:

-1. The safe solution is to make sure that complex data types (types other than numbers and strings) are not expanded by the library unless the developer specifically marks them as allowed.
+1. The safe solution is to make sure that complex data types (types other than numbers and strings) are not expanded by application-side libraries unless the developer specifically marks them as allowed.
    This may be impractical if the application already depends on this, and the library might not provide a way to fully disable the functionality.